cristian9217/cristian9217/courses/README.md

 > Readme:

 <div style="border-left: 4px solid #0288d1; padding: 10px;">
-    The ```README``` highlights the problem the project aims to solve and the implemented solution.
+    The <b>README</b> highlights the problem the project aims to solve and the implemented solution.
 It explains the challenges and the approach taken to address them.
 </div>
 <div style="margin-bottom: 10px; "></div>